-Unchained At Last is managed by this team of volunteers, most of whom escaped or avoided their own arranged marriage, right here in the US:
+Unchained At Last is managed by this team of volunteers, some of whom escaped or avoided their own arranged marriage in the US:

 Fraidy was 19 when her family arranged for her to marry a man who turned out to be violent.
 But with no education and no job, and a family that refused to help her, she felt stuck.

 Still stuck at age 27, Fraidy defied her husband and relatives to become the first person in her family to go to college.
 She graduated from Rutgers University at age 32 as valedictorian (called “undergraduate commencement speaker” at Rutgers).
 The only family members to hear her valedictory address were her two young children; by then, the rest of her family had shunned her because she had stopped wearing a head covering.